Authari: Religion and marriage

-Despite his conversion to Arian Christianity and the toleration for the religion not permitted by his predecessors, Authari forbade the sons of Lombards from being baptized as Catholics, since he viewed it as an "instrument of the Empire" that would sap "the warrior vitality" from them.
+Despite his conversion to Arian Christianity and his permissive tolerance of the Catholic religion—unlike his predecessors—Authari still forbade the sons of Lombards from being baptized as Catholics, since he viewed it as an "instrument of the Empire" that would sap "the warrior vitality" from them.

 Authari married Theodelinda, daughter of the Bavarian duke Garibald I, on 15 May 589 at Verona.
 A detailed account of the courtship by the eighth-century historian Paul the Deacon revealed that the marriage was also a political alliance designed to provide additional sanction to Authari's royal position.
 In addition, Theodelinda was also chosen due to the long-standing ties between the Lombards and the Bavarians as well as their mutual hostility toward the Franks.
 She also claimed descent from the ancient Lombard royal line.

 Legacy

 When Authari died in Pavia in 590, possibly by poison, he was succeeded as king by Agilulf, duke of Turin, on the advice, sought by the dukes, of Theodelinda, who married the new king.
+He was buried in the Church of Santi Gervasio e Protasio in Pavia.

-In the wake of Authari's death, Theodelinda increased her cooperation with Pope Gregory the Great in what came to mark a "high-point in Lombard history" from a religious perspective, according to historian Shami Ghosh.
+In the wake of Authari's death, Theodelinda increased her cooperation with Pope Gregory in what has been deemed a religious "high-point in Lombard history" by historian Shami Ghosh.